-A systematic review was performed on previously published articles.
-Web-based electronic databases - PubMed, Embase, the Cochrane Library, and Web of Science - were searched systematically to identify articles on biportal endoscopic decompression of lumbar stenosis.
+complications significantly influence the postoperative outcomes of this approach.
+Through a systematic literature review, this study aimed to investigate the indications, contraindications, and complications of biportal endoscopic surgery for lumbar atically to identify articles on biportal endoscopic decompression of lumbar stenosis.
 In addition, a systematic search was performed by 2 spine neurosurgeons with abundant experience in biportal endoscopic surgery to reduce selection error and missed articles.
 The search terms were "biportal," "endoscopic," "decompression," "lumbar stenosis," "complications," "indication," and "contraindications and combinations."
 Article titles and abstracts were reviewed using the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) checklist (Figure 1).
 The full text of each article was reviewed.
 Cadaveric studies, commentaries, laboratory articles, non-English articles, and articles related to cervical lesions, thoracic lesions, and tumorous lesions were excluded.
 Traumatic lesions and biportal endoscopic fusion procedures were also excluded, as this review was focused on degenerative lumbar disease and only decompressive procedures without fusion or fixation.